Christianity in the Middle Ages: Fall of Constantinople (1453)

-In 1453, Constantinople fell to the Ottoman Empire.
+In 1453, Constantinople fell to the Ottoman Turks.
 Under Ottoman rule, the Greek Orthodox Church acquired substantial power as an autonomous millet.
 The ecumenical patriarch was the religious and administrative ruler of the entire "Greek Orthodox nation" (Ottoman administrative unit), which encompassed all the Eastern Orthodox subjects of the Empire.

 As a result of the Ottoman conquest and the fall of Constantinople, the entire Orthodox communion of the Balkans and the Near East became suddenly isolated from the West.
 For the next four hundred years, it would be confined within a hostile Islamic world, with which it had little in common religiously or culturally.
 This is, in part, due to this geographical and intellectual confinement that the voice of Eastern Orthodoxy was not heard during the Reformation in sixteenth-century Europe.
 As a result, this important theological debate often seems strange and distorted to the Orthodox.
 They never took part in it and thus neither Reformation nor Counter-Reformation is part of their theological framework.